worldline/observability-workshop/docs/workshop.md

 3. Check the credit card type
 4. Check the payment threshold, it calls the Smart Bank Gateway for authorization

-If the payment is validated it stores it and broadcasts it to all the other microservices through Kafka.
+If the payment is validated, it stores it and broadcasts it to all the other microservices through Kafka.

 #### Fraud detection Service